coleschr/Stadtplatz/README.md

 # Stadtplatz

-Currently Stadtplatz is functional; if we were to deploy it now, students could discuss their classes.
-CSS is complete, except for some issues when the window is significantly smaller than full-screen.
+Currently, Stadtplatz is functional; if we were to deploy it now, students could create and log into accounts, join classes, create and replly to posts, and discuss their classes.

-Soon we will auto-update a user's screen when another user makes a post (so that the first user does not need to refresh to observer the changes).
+Some issues that were purposely not addressed include awkward layout arrangements when the window is significantly smaller than full-screen and some of the CSS code is not supported by all browsers (use Google Chrome for optimal viewing).